anetczuk/rss-forward/README.md

 For KeePassXC there is `itemurl` field identifying item in the database.

 Moreover application can be executed without RSS server (`startserver = false`) or detached from system tray (`trayicon = true`).

+Some fields are common for config file and command-line arguments.
+In such cases command-line version has precedence over values in the file (overrides values taken from config file).

 ## Security concerns